craig-van-hise/midi-web-apps-portal/PROJECT_CONTEXT_BUNDLE.md

 ## 🚀 Features

 * **Global MIDI Routing:** The portal handles a single `navigator.requestMIDIAccess()` instance and pipes raw hardware data down to the active module instantly.
-* **Centralized Audio Engine:** Features a custom, low-latency AudioWorklet-based Rompler drawer running on a dedicated audio thread.
-Modules do not generate their own audio; they send processed MIDI events via a lock-free SharedArrayBuffer ring buffer. *(Note: Currently in a precarious state with regressions on gain staging, voice-stealing clicking, and reverb bypassed as a result of the latency-reduction sprint).*
+* **Centralized Audio Engine:** Features a deeply optimized Tone.js and smplr engine.
+Modules do not generate their own audio; they send processed MIDI events to a centralized engine running with minimal latency context buffers, zero-latency algorithmic reverb (Tone.Freeverb), and parallel Aux sends.
 * **"Headless" Plugin Architecture:** Modules are strictly isolated in `src/plugins/`.
 They receive inputs and commands via standard React props, eliminating cross-origin headaches and redundant UI states.
 * **Unified Dashboard Interface:** A dark-mode, hardware-inspired aesthetic with a collapsible navigation sidebar and a global top control bar (Power, Panic, Info, Settings).
 * **Zero-Friction Context Switching:** Instantly swap between MIDI tools without losing your hardware input selection or your selected Rompler instrument patch.